WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Sophia-Batchelor/Weekly-Meetings.md

 * Need to manage workload as I'm still a touch under the weather and don't have as much capacity as usual this week.

 #### Where do you need help from Kirstie?
 * Feedback on a CV (ETA: Fri 28rd || Deadline: Thur 3rd).
-I'll be specific about the feedback, right now the struggle is formating/readability).
+I'll be specific about the feedback, right now the struggle is formating/readability.
+  * KW: Good chat about the CV - cover letter more important to focus on at this point 👀
 * SSI brainstorming.
 Strategic brainblast to see where opportunities to feed into TTW, AutSPACEs etc are.
 No deadline and I have not thought deeply about it yet so would be open to seeing what could be possible.
+  * KW: Ah - we didn't get to this!
+Shout if you'd like a dog walk chat one evening before the kickoff!

 #### Other Info
 * Retro/recap of the SL-KW-SB meeting (feedback would be helpful in order to improve future collaborative meetings)
   * **Was sending the email and agenda ahead of time useful? (would a PR be better in the future?)**
+    * KW: Doing the thinking ahead of time is the MOST important point.
+      I like the PR personally, it demonstrates best practice that I'm keen for TPS team members to showcase.
+    * Personally I don't need the email and agenda ahead of time but I know colleagues for whom that is VERY useful.
+      So I think my steer is to keep up with that good practice!
-	* **Was the balance of charing and sharing effective for communicating between everyone?**
+  * **Was the balance of chairing and sharing effective for communicating between everyone?**
+    * KW: Yes - I have no memories of the meeting being anything but smooth 🚀
   * **Would you have expected summary notes or action items written somewhere to be rechecked over by you?**
+    * KW: Yes, ideally in GitHub issues, but I wouldn't need to see them.
+      But see my note above that others would likely really appreciate this opportunity so if you can fit it into your workflow then that's fantastic!
   * **Do you have any general requests or things that would have made the meeting better?**
+    * KW: Discussed in meeting - I thought the meeting was excellent!
+      The preparation and collaborative working with SL really shows!

 ## Date: 7 December 2021